-This global reality is mirrored in Kenya, where the impacts of climate change are evident in the recurrent droughts and floods that have hit our country.
-Climate risks are profoundly altering the insurance landscape, testing its capacity to respond.
+Kenya's energy sector highlights the intersection of innovation and climate risk insurance.
+Geothermal energy, a reliable and This global reality is mirrored in Kenya, where the impacts of climate change are evident in the recurrent droughts and floods clean alternative, offers immense potential but faces high upfront that have hit our country.
+Climate risks are profoundly altering the costs and significant drilling risks.
+As the lead underwriter for geothermal projects, ICEA LION together with partners insurance landscape, testing its capacity to respond. have developed tailored insurance products to address these challenges.
 At this critical juncture, the role of insurers transcends balancing books or settling claims.
 We are uniquely positioned to drive resilience, innovation, and empowerment for communities facing an uncertain future.
 By embracing strategic collaborations, pioneering innovative products, and adopting sustainable practices, the insurance industry can transform climate risks into opportunities, ensuring a more resilient tomorrow for both global and local communities.